StrickTechnologies/Strick.PlusCon/docs/grid.md

 cannot be overridden.

 A cell has readonly properties for `Column`, `ColumnIndex`, `Row`, and `RowIndex`.
 These return information regarding the cell's position within the grid.
+Both the `ColumnIndex` and `RowIndex` properties are zero-based.

 When a cell is rendered for display in the grid, the cell's content is styled using the cell's `ContentStyle` (or the content style inherited from the